 It’s tough to get all my steps in as a work-from-home editor.
 I have found ways to force myself to walk around more and get some exercise, otherwise my Garmin will yell at me — or vibrate and say “Move!”
-I don’t always hit the 10,000 step mark, but these little steps go a long way:
+I don’t always hit the 10,000 steps a day mark, but these little steps go a long way:

 - Take the dogs for an extra walk around the block.
 I take my dogs one at a time for two reasons: 1.
 I get even more steps in.
 2. They are a little too much for me to handle together.